 Project/ Organization or process name (duration) Donor and budget Project/Organization or process focus Difference from/ complementarity to current proposal Boe Declaration on Regional Security and Action Plan - Pacific Islands Forum.
 Pacific Islands Forum To positively and proactively shape our regional security environment by progressing specific, achievable and targeted activities under the relevant strategic focus areas prioritized under the Boe Declaration on Regional Security.
 Climate Security is one of the strategic focus areas to progressing the vision for the Pacific under the Framework for Pacific Regionalism.
-The current proposal is an outcome of the Boe Declaration on Regional Security, and it will feed into the Boe Action Plan.
+The current proposal is an outcome of the Boe Declaration on Regional Security and it will feed into the Boe Action Plan.
 Pacific Climate Fragility Brief and Fact Sheet, developed by the Climate Security Experts Network. - Climate Security Experts Network, September 2019.
-The German Federal Foreign Office - as Presidency of the UN Security Council 2019-2020 The Climate Security Expert Network, comprises some 30 international experts, and supports the Group of Friends on Climate and Security and the Climate Security Mechanism of the UN system by synthesizing scientific knowledge and expertise, by advising on entry points for building resilience to climate-security risks, and by helping to strengthen a shared understanding of the challenges and opportunities of addressing climate- related security risks.
-Key climate fragility and security areas identified in the Pacific Fragility Brief and Fact Sheet will help to inform the in-depth regional climate fragility assessments as well as shaping coverage of issues in the national climate security assessments.
-Enhancing protection and UN Trust Fund for To protect and empower Pacific communities focusing specifically This project is narrowly focused on developing a
+The German Federal Foreign Office - as Presidency of the UN Security Council 2019-2020 The Climate Security Expert Network, comprises some 30 international experts, and supports the Group of Friends on Climate and Security and the Climate Security Mechanism of the UN system by synthesizing scientific knowledge and expertise, by advising on entry points for building resilience to climate-security risks, and by helping to strengthen a shared understanding of the challenges and Key climate fragility and security areas identified in the Pacific Fragility Brief and Fact Sheet will help to inform the in-depth regional climate fragility assessments as well as shaping coverage of issues in the national climate security assessments.